Glycemic Load Calculator

 The Glycemic Index (GI) is a scale from 0 to 100 that measures how quickly a carbohydrate-containing food raises blood sugar levels after consumption.

-Foods with a high GI, like white bread or sugary snacks, cause rapid spikes, while low-GI foods, such as lentils or most vegetables, result in a slower, more gradual increase.
-The GI scale is based on comparing foods to pure glucose, which has a GI of 100, providing insight into how different carbohydrates affect the body’s energy levels and insulin response.
+High-GI foods, like white bread or sugary snacks, cause rapid spikes, while low-GI foods, such as lentils or most vegetables, lead to a slower, more gradual increase.
+The GI scale compares foods to pure glucose (GI = 100), offering insight into how different carbohydrates affect energy levels and insulin response.

 However, Glycemic Index alone does not tell the full story.